Marion Reimers: Writing

 Reimers has contributed to publications such as La Nación and The New York Times.
 Her first book, ¡Juega como niña!
 (Play like a Girl!), was published on 16 April 2021.

 Personal life

-In 2012, Reimers moved to Buenos Aires, Argentina, as part of an employment exchange with the South Cone of Fox Sports Latin America while she studied for her master's degree.
+Reimers identifies as being part of the LGBTQ+ community.
+In 2012, she moved to Buenos Aires, Argentina, as part of an employment exchange with the South Cone of Fox Sports Latin America while she studied for her master's degree.
 She is fluent in Spanish, English, German, and Italian.
 Her hobbies include reading, photography, and music.

-Reimers identifies as being part of the LGBTQ+ community.
-She is in a relationship with scientist and broadcaster Leonora Milán.

 Coverage

 Reimers has covered the following events and leagues for Fox Sports Mexico: